highlight/highlight/README.md

 ## Contributors

-### Enhanced Log Filtering by Record Attributes
+## Enhanced Log and Trace Filtering

-We've significantly improved log and trace filtering capabilities, allowing you to apply granular filters based on record attributes.
-This enables more precise debugging and analysis by letting you drill down into specific log data using custom attributes, similar to how you filter other data types within Highlight.
+We've significantly improved our log and trace filtering capabilities.
+You can now apply highly granular filters based on record attributes, providing a powerful new way to drill down into your application's data.
+This enhancement allows for more precise debugging and analysis, mirroring the robust filtering options already available for logs.

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->